d4l3k/gocoin/README.md

 ##Overview

 This is a library to make bitcoin address and transactions which was forked from [hellobitcoin](https://github.com/prettymuchbryce/hellobitcoin).
-Additionally you can gether unspent transaction outputs(UTXO) and send transaction by using [Blockr.io](http://blockr.io) WEB API.
+Additionally you can gether unspent transaction outputs(UTXO) and send transaction by using [Blockr.io](http://blockr.io) WEB API, and can use M of N multisig whose codes was partially ported from https://github.com/soroushjp/go-bitcoin-multisig.

 This uses btcec library in [btcd](https://github.com/btcsuite/btcd) instead of https://github.com/toxeus/go-secp256k1 not to use C programs.